-- → Learn what it takes to contribute to a positive workplace culture. - → Be an advocate for yourself and others. - → Commit to preventing harassment and discrimination. - → Know your rights and responsibilities as an individual and employer.
+- → Learn what it takes to contribute to a positive workplace culture. - → Be an advocate for yourself and others. - → Learn to be an ally in the movement for social and racial justice. - → Actively prevent harassment and discrimination. - → Know your rights and responsibilities as an individual and employer.